-Training air crews for warfare can be cost- and time-intensive.
+Training aircrews for warfare can be cost and time-intensive.
 Researchers at GTRI's Electronics Systems Laboratory developed a way to supplement existing training with an affordable and convenient training aid — the Electronic Warfare Rangeless Embedded Training System.

-GTRI's Electronic Warfare Rangeless Embedded Training System provides a closed-loop simulation of air-defense environments to facilitate in-flight combat training and mission rehearsals for air crews.
+GTRI's Electronic Warfare Rangeless Embedded Training System provides a closed-loop simulation of air-defense environments to facilitate in-flight combat training and mission rehearsals for aircrews.
 Realism is key to its effectiveness; the system integrates many threat simulations into the air platform, just as they would occur in a real combat situation.

-A training-on-demand system, it includes a training mission playback capability to support instructor scoring.
+As a training-on-demand system, it includes a training mission playback capability to support instructor scoring.
 The system can be used in conjunction with traditional training systems.